jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-19.md

 <sup>21</sup> He said to him:

 {{< l a="Enki" >}}
-See, I have accepted you concerning this thing also, that I will not overthrow this city, for the which thou hast spoken. {19:22} Haste thee, escape thither; for I cannot do any thing till thou be come thither.
+See, I have accepted you concerning this thing also, that I will not overthrow this city, for the which you hast spoken. {19:22} Haste you, escape thither; for I cannot do any thing till you be come thither.
 {{< /l >}}